saursin/riscv-atom/README.md

 Atom is an embedded-class processor based on the RISC-V instruction set architecture.

-- Atom has a non pipe-lined architecture, optimised for small FPGAs.
+- Atom has a 2-stage pipe-lined architecture, optimised for small FPGAs.

 - Atom Implements RV32I  instruction set architecture.